-When you reach 1,000 books you will receive a special book bag and certificate.
+- When you reach 1,000 books you’ll receive a special tote bag.

-One thousand is a big number; when you stop to break it down over five years, or even two years, the task isn’t overwhelming.
+One thousand is a big number; when you stop to break it down over five years, or even two years, that task isn’t overwhelming.
 If you take five full years to complete the program you could read one book every other day.
 If you complete the program in two years, that would be about two books a day.
-If you read one story at bedtime every night for three years you’ll have shared 1,095 books!
+If you read one story at bedtime every night for three years, you’ll have shared 1,095 books!
 If you read ten books a week for two years, you’ll have shared 1,040 books!
-This small time commitment is well worth the advantage you will be giving your child and the memories that you will form spending time with them.
+This small-time commitment is well worth the advantage you will be giving your child and the memories that you will form spending time with them.

 *Many of these facts and tips are taken from the American Library Association’s website Every Child Ready to Read (www.ala.org/everychild) initiative and Reading Magic, by Mem Fox.